ZorTik/CommandLib/README.md

 # CommandLib
 Flexible library for Bukkit &amp; BungeeCord commands.
 Uses simple command registering and handling syntax with automatic command registration!
-> This library can work either with Bukkit or BungeeCord!

 ### Example:
 ```